 Part of living outside means sharing that space with other creatures great and small.
 The hills are alive with more than just the sound of music.
 When the weather warms up, that’s a sign for most bugs to come out of hibernation.
 It’s not just the return of mosquito season.

 Bees start to get active again too.
 If you’re out camping, check the surrounding areas for hives.
 Just because bees aren’t out when you arrive, doesn’t mean they aren’t there.
 Three adults out of every one hundred are allergic to bee stings.
 The wrong way to find out if you’re one of those people is to have an allergic reaction after getting stung.
-Obviously, we recommend getting tested before taking such a trip.
+Obviously, we recommend getting tested before taking such a trip by ordering an allergy test.
 Regardless, bring an EpiPen with you, just in case!

 Other ways you can protect yourself from getting bit or stung is to avoid wearing floral patterned clothing.
 Let’s not help bumble bees think they’ve found a flower in you when they haven’t.
 But if you do wear a pattern, make sure it’s light in color.
 Bugs and bees are attracted to darker colors.
 Avoid using floral based cologne or perfume.
 And be careful of sugary drinks.
 Actually, be careful of those in general, they’re rarely good for you!